 The Future of PFAS and Your Business

 Concerns about the health and environmental effects of PFAS have increased in recent decades across the globe and have even become a topic on mainstream, late-night talk shows.
 Bans, stricter safety measures, and other legislation have been ramping up quickly since the early 2000s.
 It’s clear that regulations and new legislation will eventually touch every industry.

 Whether your business already has a plan in place to understand and manage PFAS or you need to get started, Antea Group can help.
 In order to assess where your business is now and prepare for the future, reach out to Antea Group about our PFAS Management Support services.

-Join us Tuesday, October 19, 2021 at 2:00 pm EDT as our PFAS experts present “The Current State of PFAS Regulation and Litigation: What You Need to Know” and learn about trends, litigation risks, and best practices to manage risks to your operations and reputation.Register Here
+Our PFAS experts present “The Current State of PFAS Regulation and Litigation: What You Need to Know” and learn about trends, litigation risks, and best practices to manage risks to your operations and reputation.Watch Here

 Want more news and insights like this?